jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

   A number is a sequence of digits, optionally containing one decimal point and a minus sign at the beginning.
 </div>

+*Congratulations on finishing this module!
+We highly encourage you to get back to the [Scoreboard](course://ObjectOrientedProgramming/ClassesAndObjects/Scoreboard) task and extend Planet Game with new features!*